-- a.
-Bulk sewage sludge shall not be applied to the land if it is likely to adversely affect a threatened or endangered species listed under Section 4 of the Endangered Species Act or its designated critical habitat. - b.
-Bulk sewage sludge shall not be applied to agricultural land, forest, a public contact site, or a reclamation site that is flooded, frozen, or snow-covered so that the bulk sewage sludge enters a wetland or other waters of the U.S., as defined in 40 CFR 122.2, except as provided in a permit issued pursuant to section 404 of the CWA. - c.
+- approval from the permitting authority has been obtained based upon a plan demonstrating adequate runoff containment measures. - c.
+Application of sewage sludge shall be conducted in a manner that will not cause a violation of any receiving water quality standard from discharges of surface runoff from the land application sites.
 Bulk sewage sludge shall not be applied within 10 meters of a water of the U.S. - d.
-Bulk sewage sludge shall be applied at or below the agronomic rate in accordance with recommendations from the following references: - STANDARDS 1992, Standards, Engineering Practices and Data, 39th Edition (1992) American Society of Agricultural Engineers, 2950 Niles Road, St. Joseph, MI 49085-9659. - ii.
-National Engineering Handbook Part 651, Agricultural Waste Management Field Handbook (1992), P.O.
+Bulk sewage sludge shall be applied at or below the agronomic rate in accordance with recommendations from the following references unless prior written approval is given by the permit issuing authority: - (i) STANDARDS 1992, Standards, Engineering Practices and Data, 39th Edition (1992) American Society of Agricultural Engineers, 2950 Niles Road, St. Joseph, MI 49085-9659. - (ii) National Engineering Handbook Part 651, Agricultural Waste Management Field Handbook (1992), P.O.
 Box 2890, Washington, D.C.
-20013. - iii.
-Recommendations of local extension services or Soil Conservation Services. - iv.
-Recommendations of a major University's Agronomic Department. - e.
+20013. - (iii) Recommendations of local extension services or Soil Conservation Services. - (iv) Recommendations of a major University's Agronomic Department. - (v) Michigan regulations (R323.2401 through R323.2418 of the Michigan Administrative Code (Part 24 Rules) - e.
 An information sheet shall be provided to the person who receives bulk sewage sludge sold or given away.
-The information sheet shall contain the following information: - i.
-The name and address of the person who prepared the sewage sludge that is sold or given away in a bag or other container for application to the land. - ii.
-A statement that application of the sewage sludge to the land is prohibited except in accordance with the instructions on the label or information sheet. - iii.
-The annual whole sludge application rate for the sewage sludge that does not cause any of the cumulative pollutant loading rates in Table 2 above to be exceeded, unless the pollutant concentrations in Table 3 found in Element I, Section III below are met.

-4. Notification requirements

-- a.
-If bulk sewage sludge is applied to land in a State other than the State in which the sludge is prepared, written notice shall be provided prior to the initial land application to the permitting authority for the State in which the bulk sewage sludge is proposed to be applied.
-The notice shall include: - i.
-The location, by either street address or latitude and longitude, of each land application site. - ii.
-The approximate time period bulk sewage sludge will be applied to the site. - iii.
-The name, address, telephone number, and National Pollutant Discharge Elimination System permit number (if appropriate) for the person who prepares the bulk sewage sludge.
+The information sheet shall contain the following information: - (i) The name and address of the person who prepared the sewage sludge that is sold or given away in a bag or other container for application to the land. - (ii) A statement that application of the sewage sludge to the land is prohibited except in accordance with the instructions on the label or information sheet. - (iii) The annual whole sludge application rate for the sewage sludge that does not cause any of the cumulative pollutant loading rates in Table 2 above to be exceeded, unless the pollutant concentrations in Table 3 found in Part I, Section III below are met. - 4.
+Notification requirements - a.
+If bulk sewage sludge is applied to land outside the boundaries of the Indian Reservation in which the sludge is prepared, written notice shall be provided prior to the initial land application to the permitting authority for the State in which the bulk sewage sludge is proposed to be applied.
+The notice shall include: - (i) The location, by either street address or latitude and longitude, of each land application site. - (ii) The approximate time period bulk sewage sludge will be applied to the site. - (iii) The name, address, telephone number, and National Pollutant Discharge Elimination System permit number (if appropriate) for the person who prepares the bulk sewage sludge. - (iv) The name, address, telephone number, and National Pollutant Discharge Elimination System permit number (if appropriate) for the person who will apply the bulk sewage sludge.

-- iv.
-The name, address, telephone number, and National Pollutant Discharge Elimination System permit number (if appropriate) for the person who will apply the bulk sewage sludge. - b.
-The permittee shall give 60 days prior notice to the Director of any change planned in the sewage sludge practice.
+b.
+The permittee shall give 60 days prior notice to the Chief of the NPDES Programs Branch of any change planned in the sewage sludge practice.
 Any change shall include any planned physical alterations or additions to the permitted treatment works, changes in the permittee's sludge use or disposal practice, and also alterations, additions, or deletions of disposal sites.
 These changes may justify the application of permit conditions that are different from or absent in the existing permit, including notification of additional disposal sites not reported during the permit application process or absent in the existing permit.
-Change in the sludge use or disposal practice may be cause for modification of the permit in accordance with 40 CFR 122.62(a)(1). - c.
-The permittee shall provide the location of any new disposal/use site to the State Historical Preservation Office prior to use of the site.
+Change in the sludge use or disposal practice may be cause for modification of the permit in accordance with 40 CFR 122.62(a)(1).